 Florida doesn’t have specific rules for calculating punitive damages.
 However, it does have specific rules on punitive damage caps.
 In personal injury cases, three possible punitive damage caps could apply:

-- Compensatory Damages Multiplier – The first punitive damages cap is three times the amount of compensatory damages awarded.
+- Compensatory Damages Multiplier – The first amount of punitive damages cap is three times the amount of compensatory damages awarded.
 For example, if your compensatory damages were $75,000, the punitive damages would max out at $225,000.

 - Set Damages Cap – The second damages cap is a set maximum of $500,000.
 Multiplying the compensatory damages by three cannot exceed this cap.
 Even if your compensatory damages were $250,000, the punitive damage cap would be $500,000 instead of $750,000.